-Technology is a valuable tool for successful teaching and research.
 CTRL aims to support faculty, students and staff with key software programs and cutting-edge technology for enhanced teaching, research and learning.
-This page lists specific software programs grouped by type of research or instructional use; use Quick Links at the right to more quickly access details.
-Each software program includes support information such as AU licenses access, price to purchase a personal license, online tutorials, a direct link to the manufacturer's website and CTRL-created tutorials.
-All research software is supported through the Research Support Group.
-Teaching Learning Resources offers training for software that enhances teaching.
+This page lists specific software programs grouped by type of research or instructional use.
+Each software description includes AU licenses access, online tutorials, a direct link to the manufacturer's website and CTRL-created tutorials.
+Note: Teaching and Learning Resources offers training for software that enhances teaching.

 - Eviews 7